yuikt/telegram-daily-quote-automation/README.md

 Before importing the blueprint, you need to create your Telegram Bot and retrieve your Telegram account's Chat ID.

-### 1. Create a Telegram Bot via @BotFather
+### 1. Create a Telegram Bot via `@BotFather`
 1. Open your Telegram and search for **@BotFather** (ensure it has the official blue verification checkmark).
-2. Start a chat with him and send the command: /newbot
+2. Start a chat with him and send the command: `/newbot`
 3. Set up bot username which **must end in "bot"** (e.g., alexa_morning_bot).
-4. Save the Token: BotFather will congratulate you and provide a long string of characters called the HTTP API Token (e.g., 748392:AAHfjks...). **Copy and keep this secure**
+4. Save the Token and keep this secure: BotFather will congratulate you and provide a long string of characters called the HTTP API Token (e.g., 748392:AAHfjks...).
 5. Activate the Bot: Click the link to your new bot provided by BotFather (or search for its username) and click the Start button at the bottom of the chat to activate.

-### 2. Get Your Personal Chat ID via @userinfobot
+### 2. Get Your Personal Chat ID via `@userinfobot`
-1. In the Telegram search bar, search for @userinfobot.
+1. In the Telegram search bar, search for `@userinfobot`
 2. Start a chat with the bot and click Start.
 3. Copy the numerical value inside the Id: field (e.g., 123456789).
 This tells your bot exactly where to send the daily message.